 Content: Advanced analysis of a specific problem, theme, or concept intriguing to political theorists.
 Specific content varies.
 Themes have included revolution, utopia, authority, the American founding, the social contract, Marx and his critics; in future may include postmodern political theory, feminist political theory, and the liberal-communitarian disputes in political theory.

-Prerequisite: Junior standing; open to sophomores with consent of instructor
+Prerequisite: Junior standing; open to sophomores with consent of instructor the law relating to ballot propositions.
+Discussion of descriptive and normative

 425 LEGAL REGULATION OF AMERICAN DEMOCRACY